atomjump/medimage/README.md

 * Build failures on iOS.
 Seems to be problems with versions of the cordova-plugin-file-transfer library and cordova-plugin-dialogs at this stage.
 * Note for AtomJump internal developers: since we don't have the original Phonegap certificate, a completely new app will need to be released, and old users migrated to it, turning the old app into a 'Legacy' version.
 We have a placeholder on the Google appstore as "MedImage (Experimental)", which will eventually become "MedImage".

+## Development work

+On the browser version, test changes on the 'browser-test' branch before merging into the 'browser' branch (which is our AtomJump publication branch), before merging into the 'master' branch, which is what the public use.

 ## Notes